Should I Use a Certificate for a Savings Goal?

 Certificates are savings accounts that earn fixed dividend rates.
 You open a certificate for a set amount of time, referred to as a “term,” and you receive a dividend based on the interest rate.
 You can't access the money until the term ends, or you will be required to pay an early withdrawal penalty.
 All Members 1st Federal Credit Union shares, including certificates, are federally insured by the National Credit Union Administration (NCUA).

-Before opening a certificate, you should assess your financial goals.
+Before opening a certificate, you should set and assess your financial goals.
 Consider:

 Our certificates run from three months to five years.
 All require a minimum balance of $500 and can be opened online.